intel-analytics/ipex-llm/python/friesian/example/wnd/README.md

 * `driver_memory`: The amount of memory to allocate for the driver.
 Default to be 36g.
 * `days`: The day range for data preprocessing, such as 0-23 for the full Criteo dataset, 0-0 for the first day, 0-1 for the first two days, etc. Default to be 0-23.
 * `frequency_limit`: Categories with frequency below this value will be omitted from encoding.
 We recommend using 15 when you preprocess the full 1TB dataset.
 Default to be 15.
-* `input_folder`: The path to the folder of parquet files, either a local path or an HDFS path.
-* `output_folder`: The path to save the preprocessed data to parquet files and meta data.
-HDFS path is recommended for yarn cluster_mode.
 * `cross_sizes`: The bucket sizes for cross columns (`c14-c15` and `c16-c17`) separated by comma.
 Default to be 10000,10000.
 Please pay attention that there must NOT be a blank space between the two numbers.

 ## Model training